World Class Wreckin' Cru: Success and break up

-World Class's success was building an army of fans in the underground scene and each member a valued reputation.
-At this stage the look of Prince and Michael Jackson's Thriller outfits were cool, glitzy purple leather suits, sequin suits not unlike the glam-rock look running parallel to this scene, Dre was growing tired of the image and considered Lonzo's direction to be soft and yearned to control his own expression in music.

 At this time, Dre was working on side projects for local entrepreneur Eric "Eazy-E" Wright in the Kru-Cut studio, and Ice Cube was ghostwriting for the World Class single "House Calls/Cabbage Patch" in 1987.
 The last time Dre was arrested and jailed for missed court appearances on multiple traffic violations was in 1986, when he owed $166, enough for an arrest warrant, and Lonzo refused to bail him out a third time.
 Eazy-E posted it in return for Dre's production for E's new record label, Ruthless Records.
 Eazy, Dre and Cube’s combined collaboration of talent then formed N.W.A.
 As a solo artist, Lonzo released another LP, titled Phases in Life, in 1990.
 World Class member Shakespeare sought to become a pastor.